nvidia-holoscan/holoscan-sdk/docs/inference.md

 - Multi Receiver and Single Transmitter support
     - The Holoscan Inference Module provides an API to extract the data from multiple receivers.
     - The Holoscan Inference Module provides an API to transmit multiple tensors via a single transmitter.
+    - The Holoscan Inference Module provides an API to allow selecting the set of active models for inference at runtime (see example under the directory `examples/activation_map`).

 ### Parameter Specification